staabm/staabm.github.io/_posts/2025-04-15-phpstan-remember-constructor-types.md

-Over the last few days I am working on a new PHPStan capability, which allows PHPStan to use type information from analyzing a class-constructor with the goal to improve results when analyzing instance methods or property hook bodies.
+Over the last few days I am working on a new PHPStan capability, which allows PHPStan to use type information from analyzing a class-constructor with the goal to improve results when later on analyzing instance methods or property hook bodies.

 #### Remember `class_exists()`, `function_exists()`